 - 1 pound ground beef

-- 1/4 cup tomato sauce (marinara, pizza sauce or pasta sauce.)
+- 1/4 cup tomato sauce marinara, pizza or pasta sauce.

-- 3/4 cup tomato chunks (fresh or canned and drained.)
+- 3/4 cup fresh tomato chunks or 3/4 cup drained stewed tomatoes

-- Brown the ground beef and add the diced onions at the last 2-3 minutes of cooking (or until the onions have softened and are fragrant).
+- Brown the ground beef and add the diced onions at the last 2-3 minutes of cooking.

 - Cook the beef, beans, tomatoes and broth/sauce mixture on low for three hours, then stir in the rice.
 Cover and cook for 1-2 hours longer until the rice has softened.
 If the rice is still crunchy and has soaked up all the liquid you can add another 1/4 cup (or more if needed) of broth and cook for 15-30 minutes longer.